What If My Medicare Doctor “Opts Out”?

 If you receive your Medicare benefits through a Medicare Advantage plan, there may be times when your doctor discontinues his or her contract with the Medicare Advantage plan, or the plan may choose to terminate its contract.
 Keep in mind that the provider network may change at any time.
 If this happens, you will receive notice from your Medicare Advantage plan.
 In some cases, if the changes to the provider network are significant enough, you may be eligible to change Medicare plans with a Special Election Period (SEP).
 You’ll be notified by your plan if you qualify for an SEP.
 Otherwise, you may have to wait until the Annual Election Period (AEP) from October 15 to December 7 to switch to a different plan that includes your doctor in its provider network.

 I know it’s really hard to lose a favorite doctor you liked.
 I’ve helped many Medicare beneficiaries with their specific needs, including finding Medicare plan options that their doctors accept; I’d like to help you as well.
 Using the links below, you can set up a one-on-one phone call with me, or I can email you information that you request.
 Want to find out a little more about me?
 You can click on the “View profile” link below.
 To start comparing Medicare plan options in your area right now, just click on the Compare Plans or Find Plans buttons on this page.
-Or, if you’d rather talk to somebody right away, give us a call at the phone number below to speak with me or another licensed insurance agent.

 *Out-of-network/non-contracted providers are under no obligation to treat Preferred Provider Organization (PPO) plan members, except in emergency situations.
 For a decision about whether we will cover an out-of-network service, we encourage you or your provider to ask us for a pre-service organization determination before you receive the service.
 Please call our customer service number or see your Evidence of Coverage for more information, including the cost-sharing that applies to out-of-network services.